open-telemetry/opentelemetry.io/content/docs/js/tracing.md

 Looking for an example of how to use OpenTelemetry in the browser?
 [Check out this GitHub repository](https://github.com/open-telemetry/opentelemetry-js/tree/master/examples).

 # API Reference

+See the [API documentation](https://open-telemetry.github.io/opentelemetry-js/interfaces/tracer.html) for more detail, and the [opentelemetry-basic-app](https://github.com/open-telemetry/opentelemetry-js/tree/master/examples/basic-tracer-node) for a complete example.